Tessil/ordered-map/README.md

 }
 ```
 - By default the map can only hold up to 2<sup>32</sup> - 1 values, that is 4 294 967 295 values.
 This can be raised through the `IndexType` class template parameter, check the [API](https://tessil.github.io/ordered-map/classtsl_1_1ordered__map.html#details) for details.
-- No support for some bucket related methods (like bucket_size, bucket, ...).
+- No support for some bucket related methods (like `bucket_size`, `bucket`, ...).

 Thread-safety guarantee is the same as `std::unordered_map`  (i.e. possible to have multiple concurrent readers with no writer).

-Concerning the strong exception guarantee, it holds only if `ValueContainer::emplace_back` has the strong exception guarantee (which is true for `std::vector` and `std::deque` as long as the type T is not a move-only type with a move constructor that may throw an exception, see [details](http://en.cppreference.com/w/cpp/container/vector/emplace_back#Exceptions)).
+Concerning the strong exception guarantee, it holds only if `ValueContainer::emplace_back` has the strong exception guarantee (which is true for `std::vector` and `std::deque` as long as the type `T` is not a move-only type with a move constructor that may throw an exception, see [details](http://en.cppreference.com/w/cpp/container/vector/emplace_back#Exceptions)).

 These differences also apply between `std::unordered_set` and `tsl::ordered_set`.